ibrahim-Sobh/Directional-Derivatives-mini-project/README.md

 Our Gradients are  ∇F(x,y)= <∂F(x,y)\∂x, ∂F(x,y)\∂y> = < 3x²y - y³, x³ - 3xy² > - in this case we can call it.
 G

-Un is the normalized version of U
+The vector Un is the normalized version of U

 The Directional derviative is the dot product of the gradient and the normalized vector : G dot Un